 Make copies of your documents.
 Before you set forth on your travels, make electronic copies of your passport, credit cards, driving license, hotel reservations, and travel itinerary.
 That way you will be able to access these important documents wherever there’s an internet connection.
 Make sure you know who to call if anything is stolen, especially where you can call to block a stolen credit card.

 Safeguard your cash.
-You can’t afford to let someone steal your money when you’re travelling, even if you just happened to win a large jackpot prize playing the EuroMillions lottery.
+You can’t afford to let someone steal your money when you’re travelling, even if you just happened to win a large jackpot prize!
 Many of the major tourist sites are plagued with pickpockets so it’s best to keep your wallet in a front pocket.
 Make sure that your purse is held tightly and doesn’t have zippers that can be opened by strangers while you’re walking.
 It’s best to refrain from carrying too much cash around with you.
 Use debit or credit cards wherever possible.

 Don’t flash your valuables.
 There is no need to wear expensive jewellery or accessories when you walk around, sit down for meals, or stop in at nightclubs and bars.
 Keep your valuables and documents stored in hotel safes.